izure1/hookall/README.md

 ### `useHookall` (target: `object`|`undefined`)

-Create hook system. you can pass a target object or undefined.
-If you pass a object, the hook system will be work for object locally.
+Create hook system. you can pass a target `object` or `undefined`.
+If you pass a `object`, the hook system will be work for object locally.
 You're going to want this kind of usage in general.

 ```typescript
 import { useHookall } from 'hookall'